ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 enterprise network).
 Also, as discussed in {{Section 9.2 of ?I-D.irtf-nmrg-network-digital-twin-arch}}, network element models and topology models help generate a virtual twin of the network according to the network element configuration, operation data, network topology relationship, link state and other network information.
-The operation status can be monitored and displayed and the network configuration change and optimization strategy can be pre-verified.
+The operation status can be monitored and displayed, the network configuration change and optimization strategy can be pre-verified and historical data can support e.g. postmorem replay ({{postmortem-replay}}))

 {{Section 9.4 of ?I-D.irtf-nmrg-network-digital-twin-arch}} further elaborates on the requirements on various
 interfaces:

    * Network-facing interfaces are twin interfaces between the real network and its twin entity.
      They are responsible for the information exchange between a real network and NDT.
-SIMAP APIs can be invoked within such interfaces.
+SIMAP APIs can be used within such interfaces.

    * Application-facing interfaces are between the NDT and applications.
 They are responsible for the information exchange between Network Digital Twin and network applications.
-SIMAP APIs can be used for feasibility checks ({{sec-feasibility}}) or emulation ({{sec-emule}})).
+SIMAP APIs can be used for specification of hypothetical network and service states for 'what-if' analysis, e.g.. for feasibility checks ({{sec-feasibility}}), simulation or emulation ({{sec-emule}})).
+Such analysis may be used in support of e.g. network capacity planning ({{network-capacity-planning}})) or network design ({{network-design}})).

 {{Section 9.4 of ?I-D.irtf-nmrg-network-digital-twin-arch}} recommends that these interfaces are open and standardized so as to avoid either hardware or software vendor lock and achieve interoperability.